fershad/fershad.com/src/writing/adding-a-directory-and-api-to-are-my-third-parties-green.md

 ---
 title: Adding a Directory and API to ‘Are my third parties green?’
 published: 2022/04/14
+permalink:  /writing/adding-a-directory-and-api-to-are-my-third-parties-green/
+summary: >-
+  I’ve been taken aback by the reception ‘Are my third parties green?’ has received from the community.
+Since its launch in January the tool has expanded to now include a Directory and public API.
 ---

 Since it launched a few months ago, ‘[Are my third parties green?](http://aremythirdpartiesgreen.com/)’ has grown beyond the original idea of a small tool to scan a single web page.